-Removal of the appliance (procedure code D8680) will be denied if the claim is submitted by any provider on the same date of service as orthodontic treatment (procedure codes D8050, D8060, and D8080).
+[Revised] Removal of the appliance (procedure code D8680) will be denied if the claim is submitted by any provider on the same date of service as orthodontic treatment (procedure code D8080).

 Providers must keep a copy of the release of liability form on file and are responsible for this documentation during a review process.